History of Spain: Crisis of the Restoration system (1913–1931)

-During the Rif War, the crushing defeat of the Spanish Army in the so-called "Disaster of Annual" in the Summer of 1921 brought in a matter of days the catastrophic loss of the lives of about 9,000 Spanish soldiers and the loss of all occupied territory in Morocco that had been gained since 1912.
+During the Rif War, the crushing defeat of the Spanish Army in the so-called "Disaster of Annual" in the summer of 1921 brought in a matter of days the catastrophic loss of the lives of about 9,000 Spanish soldiers and the loss of all occupied territory in Morocco that had been gained since 1912.
 This entailed the greatest defeat suffered by a European power in an African colonial war in the 20th century.

 Alfonso XIII tacitly endorsed the September 1923 coup by General Miguel Primo de Rivera that installed a dictatorship led by the latter.
-The regime enforced the State of War all over the country from September 1923 to May 1925 and, in permanent violation of the 1876 Constitution, wrecked with the legal-rational component of the constitutional compromise.
-Attempts to institutionalise the regime (initially a Military Directory) were taken, in the form of a single official party (the Patriotic Union) and a consultative chamber (the National Assembly).
+The regime enforced the State of War all over the country from September 1923 to May 1925.
+Attempts to institutionalise the regime were taken, in the form of a single official party (the Patriotic Union) and a consultative chamber (the National Assembly).

 Preceded by a partial retreat from vulnerable posts in the interior of the protectorate in Morocco, Spain (in joint action with France) turned the tides in Morocco in 1925, and the Abd el-Krim-led Republic of the Rif started to see the beginning of its end after the Alhucemas landing and ensuing seizure of Ajdir, the heart of the Riffian rebellion.
 The war had dragged on since 1917 and cost Spain $800 million.
 The Spanish officers of the war ended up taking the brutality of the colonial military practices to the mainland.

 The late 1920s were prosperous until the worldwide Great Depression hit in 1929.
 In early 1930 bankruptcy and massive unpopularity forced the king to remove Primo de Rivera.

 Primo de Rivera was replaced by Dámaso Berenguer's so-called dictablanda.
 The later ruler was in turn replaced by Admiral Aznar-Cabañas in February 1931, soon before the scheduled municipal elections of April 1931, which were considered a plebiscite on the Monarchy.
 Urban voters had lost faith in the monarch and voted for republican parties.
-In the wake of the Republican victory, the king fled the country and a republic was proclaimed on 14 April 1931.
+The king fled the country and a republic was proclaimed on 14 April 1931.